aluxen/wpp-api/README.md

 ## Notes

--   I only provide a simple authentication method, please modify according to your own needs.
+-   I (Nizar) only provide a simple authentication method, please modify according to your own needs.

 ## Notice